ovlb/home-11ty/_src/pages/text/computer-says-no/en.md

 ## What to do?

-The history of Artificial Intelligence is a history of misunderstandings.
+The history of artificial intelligence is a history of misunderstandings.
 Mostly the one that mistakes computers for a form of humanity.
 That human perception can be reduced to purely mechanical processes.

 The history of artificial intelligence is also one of setbacks and triumphs.
 The enthusiasm surrounding advances has repeatedly given way to so-called "AI winters".